Berlin Tegel Airport

 By driving

 There are three long-stay parking areas at Berlin Tegel Airport and one short-stay parking area.
+Rental car facilities are located inside the parking area P2.

 By bus

 There are no public transport options to Berlin Tegel.
 However, you can get the express Bus X9, which runs between the airport and Zoo Station every 10–20 minutes.
-Zoo Station has links to most places in Berlin through the S-Bahn and U-Bahn railway network.
+Zoo Station has links to most places in Berlin through the S-Bahn and U-Bahn railway networks.

 By taxi

 Taxis to the airport from the city will cost between €25–40 EUR.
 You can order by phone, online or by getting the person(s) in charge of your accommodation to order one for you.
+There are also a number of taxi apps that you can use in Berlin, including myTaxi and Uber.